Pacific Biosciences of California Inc. (PACB) Shares Up Despite Recent Market Volatility

 PACB’s Market Performance

-The stock of Pacific Biosciences of California Inc. (PACB) has seen a -13.78% decrease in the past week, with a -24.85% drop in the past month, and a -12.95% fall in the past quarter.
-The volatility ratio for the week is 6.70%, and the volatility levels for the past 30 days are at 7.00% for PACB.
-The simple moving average for the last 20 days is -14.77% for PACB stock, with a simple moving average of 21.78% for the last 200 days.
+The stock of Pacific Biosciences of California Inc. (PACB) has seen a 1.51% increase in the past week, with a -14.97% drop in the past month, and a -0.21% fall in the past quarter.
+The volatility ratio for the week is 6.16%, and the volatility levels for the past 30 days are at 7.11% for PACB.
+The simple moving average for the last 20 days is -7.71% for PACB stock, with a simple moving average of 26.45% for the last 200 days.

 Analysts’ Opinion of PACB